Nuclear arms race: US-Soviet rivalry

 In fact, Stalin had long been aware of the program, despite the Manhattan Project's having a secret classification so high that, even as vice president, Truman did not know about it or the development of the weapons (Truman was not informed until shortly after he became president).
 A ring of spies operating within the Manhattan Project, (including Klaus Fuchs and Theodore Hall) had kept Stalin well informed of American progress.
 They provided the Soviets with detailed designs of the implosion bomb and the hydrogen bomb.
 Fuchs' arrest in 1950 led to the arrests of many other suspected Russian spies, including Harry Gold, David Greenglass, and Ethel and Julius Rosenberg; the latter two were tried and executed for espionage in 1951.

 In August 1945, on Truman's orders, two atomic bombs were dropped on Japanese cities.
 The first bomb was dropped on Hiroshima, and the second bomb was dropped on Nagasaki by the B-29 bombers named Enola Gay and Bockscar respectively.

 Shortly after the end of the Second World War in 1945, the United Nations was founded.
-During the United Nation's first General Assembly in London in January 1946, they discussed the future of nuclear weapons and created the United Nations Atomic Energy Commission.
+During the United Nations' first General Assembly in London in January 1946, they discussed the future of nuclear weapons and created the United Nations Atomic Energy Commission.
 The goal of this assembly was to eliminate the use of all Nuclear weapons.
 The United States presented their solution, which was called the Baruch Plan.
 This plan proposed that there should be an international authority that controls all dangerous atomic activities.
 The Soviet Union disagreed with this proposal and rejected it.
 The Soviets' proposal involved universal nuclear disarmament.
 Both the American and Soviet proposals were refused by the UN.

 Some experimental scientists who worked directly with radioactive materials in this period may have been victims of radiation poisoning, often dying prematurely in the 1950s.
 These include Enrico Fermi, Igor Kurchatov, and Frédéric Joliot-Curie.